rohan-varma/rohan-varma.github.io/_posts/stripe-post.md

-[Stripe](https://stripe.com) just introduced a new service called [chargeback protection](https://stripe.com), and I found myself fascinated by the logistics of such a feature.
+[Stripe](https://stripe.com) recently introduced a new service called [chargeback protection](https://stripe.com), and I found myself fascinated by the logistics of such a feature.
 I thought it was the result of a deep understanding and application of engineering, economics, finance, and mathematics, so I decided to explore it a bit more.
 In this blog post, I'll  walk through the costs of a hypothetical business adding chargeback protection.
 I'll also mention pain points they can get rid of and risks they incur with adding this service.

 #### The precursor: What costs are associated with Stripe?

-Internet businesses use Stripe to process payments from their customers, abstracting away the work required to deal with accepting various payment methods, credit card processing, dealing with banks, authorization/pre-authorization, settlements, and refunds.
+Internet businesses use Stripe to process payments from their customers, abstracting away the work required to deal with accepting various payment methods, credit card processing, dealing with banks, authorization, settlements, and refunds.
 Essentially, you pay Stripe a per-transaction fee, write a couple lines of code to integrate with them, and they will handle all that for you.

 The standard Stripe fee is $$ 2.9 \%$$ of the amount charged to the consumer, plus a flat fee of $$ $.30$$ per transaction .Say that a company does $$$D$$ in volume per year, coming from a total of $$C$$ card charges.
 Then, for one transaction, they'll pay $$ 0.30 + .029(D/C) $$, since $$ D/C $$ is the average dollar amount per transaction.
 Thus, for $$ C $$ transactions, they'll pay $$ 0.30C + .029(D)$$ in fees to Stripe.
 The ratio of fees paid to volume sold per year would then be $$ \frac{.30(C) + .029(D)}{D}$$

 Putting some concrete numbers here, let's say tha a company sells 1 million in goods in one year, with a total of 100,000 successful credit card charges.
 Then, they'll pay $$ .30(100,000) + .029(1,000,000) \approx{} $59,000 $$ to Stripe, which is a ratio $$ \frac{.30(100,000) + .029(1,000,000)}{1,000,000} \approx  5.9\%$$ of their total revenues.
+(As an aside, we can see why many smaller businesses have a policy of accepting credit cards only for purchases greater than a certain dollar value, since Stripe's charging model)

 The crux of this post has to do with chargeback protection: a recently-released feature that can be opted in to, for an additional per-transaction fee.

 ##### But what are chargebacks, and why might businesses want to be protected from them?